 The “hands-on” work practiced at Clear Passage®️ clinics is designed to reduce or eliminate adhesions, cross-link by cross-link.
 It has been shown in peer-reviewed medical journals to reduce adhesions, decrease pain, and improve soft tissue mobility, without the risks of surgery or drugs.

 “Women may have varying degrees of acceptance towards surgical risks or side effects of drugs, and may choose therapy instead.”

 – Paolo Vercellini, MD, President of World Endometriosis Society

-- despite the best skills of the finest surgeon, the body creates more adhesions as it heals from the surgery designed to remove them.
+- Despite the best skills of the finest surgeon, the body generally creates more adhesions as it heals from the surgery designed to remove them.

 A multi-decade study in Digestive Surgery showed that 55% to 100% of women develop adhesions following pelvic surgery.
 (Liakakos et al., 2001) Another huge study reported that 35% of all open abdominal or pelvic surgery patients were readmitted to the hospital more than twice to treat post-surgical adhesions during the 10 years after their original surgery.
 (Ellis et al., 1999) Thus, abdominal surgery itself has been implicated as a major cause of adhesion formation and many patients become trapped in a cycle of surgery-adhesions-surgery – with no end in sight.

 In “Increasing Orgasm and Decreasing Dyspareunia by a Manual Physical Therapy Technique,” (Wurn et al., 2004b) we examined the improvements in female sexual function after CP treatment.
 Patients reported improvements in overall sexual function, with significant improvements in: